-Setting Properties Profile Cache Select a cache type from the drop-down: Outlook OST Cache OneNote Cache Skype for Business 2016/365 Global Address List Selecting on of the well-known application caches automatically populates the Application Name and Original Location fields, though these can be overwritten if required.
+Setting Properties Profile Cache Select a cache type from the drop-down: Outlook OST Cache OneDrive for Business OneNote Cache Skype for Business 2016/365 Global Address List Selecting on of the well-known application caches automatically populates the Application Name and Original Location fields, though these can be overwritten if required.
 To create custom cache settings, leave the Profile Cache option as Select or Create New and complete the remaining fields as required.
-In addition to roaming the Outlook OST, Skype and OneNote caches as mentioned above, for full Office User roaming you will need to persist additional Registry and File locations.
-We provide an Office 2016/365 template with our Personalization Server which is available on the Ivanti Community here: https://community.ivanti.com/docs/DOC-46793 EM Policy only customer can configure File/Registry Actions to persist the required settings within the template to roam the required Office User settings.
 Application Name The name for the cache action that will display in the node work area.
 This is automatically populated if you select a Profile Cache from the drop-down but can be overwritten if required.
 Original Location The source folder of the cache files to be roamed.
 This is automatically populated if you select a Profile Cache from the drop-down but can be overwritten if required.
 This folder should not be personalized as it will cause issues when personalization attempts to capture the folder at user log off.
 Local, Network (including UNC paths) and DFS paths can be used and environment and session variables are supported.

-Setting Properties For this action to be successful, the specified folder must not already be present within the profile.
+For this action to be successful, the specified folder must not already be present within the profile.
 Where the folder is present, additional actions are required within the configuration.
 For example, if data is required post production in a migration scenario, actions to either copy the data and delete the folder are required.
 Alternatively, remove the folder, allowing the action to complete successfully.
-Redirect Location The folder to which the original cache location will be redirected to.
-If using with a VHD manage action, this should be a path to a sub-folder within the VHD Root Folder.
+Redirect Location The folder to which the cache is redirected to.
+If using with a VHD manage action, this should be the path used in the VHD Route Folder.
 Local, Network (including UNC paths) and DFS paths can be used and environment and session variables are supported.